The Volume of Fluid (VOF) Method#

 To avoid a non-linear finite element formulation, the phase gradient of the previous time step \((\phi^h_\mathrm{old})\) is used.

-Thus, we use sharpening methods to keep the change in \(\phi\) sharp at the interface.
-Two methods are currently available: interface sharpening and interface filtration.
+Thus, we use regularization methods to keep the change in \(\phi\) sharp at the interface.
+Three methods are currently available: projection-based interface sharpening, algebraic interface reinitialization and interface filtration.

-The current interface sharpening method consists of two steps:
+The current projection-based interface sharpening method consists of two steps:

 Phase fraction limiter